tsaarni/reloading-keystore/docs/implementation-description.md

 The application can even run out of file descriptors e.g. during unit test execution where a lot of short-lived keystores might be instantiated, or worse, in production.

 Second complication is related to the way how the underlying credential files are updated.
-The update must be done atomically to avoid loading corrupted files or loading a pair of PEM credentials where certificate does not match the private key since the files were read during update.
+The update must be done atomically to avoid loading corrupted files or loading a pair of PEM credentials where certificate does not match the private key since the files were read in the middle of update.
 There are different schemes to achieve the atomic file swap.
 In case of Kubernetes `Secret` volume mount, symbolic links are set up pointing to a directory that will be swapped.
 The content of all the files change atomically at the time of the directory swap.
-As a takeaway: the credential files cannot be monitored directly as the watch would fail to trigger since it follows the old file(s) that are not updated.
+As a consequence of the atomic swap, the credential files cannot be monitored directly.
+The watch would fail to trigger since it follows the old file(s) that are never updated.
 The watch must monitor move operations in a directory where the swap happens.
 It needs to consider any move as a possible trigger and check if the content of credential files actually changed.
 Single directory move might have caused the symlinks to point to a completely new set of credential files.